 Arthritis: High-impact activities aren’t necessarily off-limits, but you’ll want to take precautions.
 Talk to your doctor about how to protect your joints, and follow these dos and don’ts of exercising with arthritis.

 Diabetes: High-impact exercise may not be right for you, especially if you have diabetic neuropathy.
-Talk to your doctor about the best low- to medium-impact activities for you, and follow these dos and don’ts of exercising with diabetes.
+Talk to your doctor about the best low- to medium-impact activities for you.

 How to Do High-Impact Exercise Safely